FREE TOOL

 The Secret Weapon: Correlation

-The only way to consistently beat parlays is through Correlation.
+The only way to consistently beat parlays is through correlation.
 This is when the outcome of one leg increases the probability of another leg winning.
+Most bettors build parlays by randomly throwing together the best picks of the day.
+That's how sportsbooks get rich.

-Example: If Patrick Mahomes throws for 300+ yards, it is highly correlated that Travis Kelce will also have a good game.
+Marcus, our sharp bettor character, does something different.
+He looks for same-game parlays where the props naturally move together.
+If Patrick Mahomes throws for 300+ yards, it's highly correlated that Travis Kelce will also have a good game.
 Betting these together increases your true win probability without lowering your payout.
+That's +EV.

 How to Use This Tool

 3. Watch the Implied Probability drop as you add more legs.
-Evaluate if the payout is worth the risk!
+If it falls below what you believe your true win percentage is, the parlay isn't worth it.

 Frequently Asked Questions